Improve Your English at Friends Centre

 To study at Friends Centre you must meet government requirements for residency status.
 Our experienced staff will be able to advise you whether you qualify.

-Your eligibility to access SFA (Skills Funding Agency) funding depends on your residency status, and that will be checked during your ESOL interview.
+Your eligibility to access SFA (Skills Funding Agency) funding depends on your residency status and employment/benefit status, and that will be checked during your ESOL interview.

 Days and Times